karlkirschner/psi4_examples/README.md

 # psi4_examples

-This project contains example files for performing quantum mechanical calculations on moleulces using Psi4 [1].
-Included are run file that can be used for submission to a Slurm [2] batch system.
+This project contains examples for performing quantum mechanical calculations on molecules using Psi4 [1].
+Included are run files that can be used for submission to a Slurm [2] batch system.

 This includes the following:
 1. 2_4_5-trichlorophenoxyacetic_acid

     a.
 HF/6-31G(d)//HF/6-31G(d) optimizations (minima)

     b.
 HF/6-31G(d)//HF/6-31G(d) frequency analysis

 References: